-Jasmine has a MSc in Clinical and Developmental Cognitive Neuroscience and a BSc in Psychology.
-Prior to working at Oxford, Jasmine was a Research Assistant for 2 years at Kings College London with a focus on memory impairment as a result of non-traumatic brain injury and neurodegenerative disorders.
+I have a MSc in Clinical and Developmental Cognitive Neuropsychology and a BSc in Psychology.
+Prior to starting my DPhil I was a coordinator for the Oxford Brain Health Centre and a research assistant within the Department of Psychiatry (University of Oxford) and at the Institute of Psychiatry, Psychology & Neuroscience (Kings College London) with a focus on longitudinal dementia research trials and memory impairment as a result of non-traumatic brain injury.

 Long-term cognitive and psychiatric outcomes of acute respiratory distress syndrome managed with Extracorporeal Membrane Oxygenation